Diversity, Equity & Inclusion at Markowitz Herbold

 We participate in the Multnomah Bar Association’s Fellows Program, a highly selective internship program designed to address the key goal of diversifying the Oregon bar by recruiting and supporting diverse law students who have a strong commitment to practice law in Oregon.

 We are amplifying our DEI efforts.
 In 2019, the firm formed a DEI Committee to provide structure, objectives, and accountability for our diversity endeavors.
-About one-third of the firm actively serves on the Committee.
 Some of its recent work includes:

 - Engaging a consultant to survey and interview employees to assess the firm’s culture through a DEI lens;